CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide650BuildDocker.md

     ```

   - This will allow us to simply set the environment variable $TNS_ADMIN to the correct path.

+- Finally, you need to ensure the docker image has the right connection information for connecting to the database.
+Navigate to the folder **aone/scripts**, and locate the file called **dbconfig.js**

+  - In this file, enter the username, password and connect string of your ATP database.
+This is just a crude way of simply setting up connectivity, this should be parametrized in a real-world deployment!
+  - The connect string is of the form **atp2_high**, where atp2 would be your datbase name.
+  - Hit the **Commit** button to save the modifications.

 - You are now ready to try out your Build Job in the next step!